 Normal levels of HDL

-Women usually have higher levels and should aim for a level of above 1.2mmol/L and men usually have levels of above 1.1mmol/L. Most health care professionals were taught that the higher the HDL level the more protection it offers.
-However, HEART UK experts say the protective effect of HDL appears to reach its maximum when HDL cholesterol levels are around 1.4mmol/L and levels higher than this may not provide additional protection.
+Women usually have higher levels and should aim for a level of above 1.2mmol/L and men usually have levels of above 1.1mmol/L. Most health care professionals were taught that the higher the HDL cholesterol level the more protection it offers.
+However, HEART UK experts say the protective effect of HDL cholesterol appears to reach its maximum when HDL cholesterol levels are around 1.4mmol/L and levels higher than this may not provide additional protection.
 It is still not entirely clear at what level protection is lost, and this is also thought to possibly depend on the properties of the HDL particle that are difficult to measure.

-In the first instance, doctors should consider what could cause a high level of HDL.
+In the first instance, doctors should consider what could cause a high level of HDL cholesterol.
 Along with diets high in saturated fats, other causes can include exercise (usually vigorous), excessive alcohol, certain medications, genetic inheritance including Japanese ancestry, and some medical conditions such as menopause and chronic inflammatory conditions such as rheumatoid arthritis.

-HCPs should encourage anyone with a high HDL level to adopt a healthy lifestyle and manage any other risk factors they may have, in particular LDL and non HDL levels.
+Doctors and health care professionals should encourage anyone with a high HDL cholesterol level to adopt a healthy lifestyle and manage any other risk factors they may have, in particular LDL and non HDL cholesterol levels.
 This is particularly important in women prior to and following the menopause.
-If someone has a family history of early heart disease and their HDL is higher than average with no obvious cause then ideally they should be referred to see a specialist at a lipid clinic for further assessment.
-If both total and HDL cholesterol are high (TC over 7.5mmol/L with HDL over 2.5mmol/L) then treatment decisions should be guided by levels of LDL and non HDL (bad cholesterol) rather than by the TC/HDL ratio which may be misleading.
+If someone has a family history of early heart disease and their HDL cholesterol is higher than average with no obvious cause then ideally they should be referred to see a specialist at a lipid clinic for further assessment.
+If both total and HDL cholesterol are high (TC over 7.5mmol/L with HDL cholesterol over 2.5mmol/L) then treatment decisions should be guided by levels of LDL and non HDL cholesterol rather than by the TC/HDL cholesterol ratio which may be misleading.